 It is only given a couple of seconds to extract the flavors from the finely ground coffee.
 Thus, an espresso demands a superior bean.

-Espresso beans are roasted for a much extended time to extract the oils and darken the beans’ color.
+Espresso beans are roasted for an extended period of time to extract the oils and darken the beans’ color.

 These dark-roasted beans give you the best espresso shots.

-Why?
-A darker roast or a medium-dark roast will have less acidity and more oils to pressure out dense, rich crema.
+A darker roast or a medium-dark roast will have less acidity and more oils to produce dense, rich crema.
 The caffeine content is also high, and flavors start to bloom in this roast.

-So, when you read a label that says ‘espresso beans,’ you are getting ounces of dark to medium-roast beans.
+So, when you read a label that says ‘espresso beans,’ you are getting dark to medium-roast beans.

 Gone are the times when people had to spend hours finding the right roast for their perfect espressos.
-It’s now a specialized category of its own.
+Instead, it’s now a specialized category of its own.

 What Are Normal Coffee Beans?

-You can notice floral and fruit notes in this light-roast.
-The bean is also light-bodied and has a little aroma.
+You can notice floral and fruit notes in this light roast.
+The bean is also light-bodied and has little aroma.
 Nonetheless, the coffee content and flavors are still present inside this bean.